couchbase/couchnode/deps/lcb/doc/cbc-pillowfight.markdown

   option bypasses this stage.
 Useful if the items have already been loaded in a previous run.

+* `--populate-only`:
+  Stop after population.
+Useful to populate buckets with large amounts of data.

 * `-m`, `--min-size`=_MINSIZE_:
 * `-M`, `--max-size`=_MAXSIZE_:
   Specify the minimum and maximum value sizes to be stored into the cluster.